Lease Assignment

 Assuming that assignment automatically releases the original tenant from liability, when in fact the original tenant remains liable under privity of contract unless a novation is executed.

 Not verifying that the assignee can satisfy the lease requirements, including financial capacity, intended use compliance, and insurance obligations.
+For commercial spaces, pair the assignment with an updated Service agreement generator for any vendor commitments.

 Failing to transfer the security deposit or arrange for a new deposit from the assignee, creating confusion about who is entitled to the deposit at the end of the lease term.